Crawley mum helps raise money for the victims of Turkey and Syria earthquake disaster

-With the help of her own children, parents, students and the school, Mrs Sherifdeen was able to raise £700 for the victims of the Turkey and Syria earthquake disaster.
+With the help of her own children, students and the school, the parents were able to raise £700 for the victims of the Turkey and Syria earthquake disaster.

-Mrs Sherifdeen said: “My own childhood and the childhoods of my children are so different.
-I come from Sri Lanka, which was plagued by Civil War for the best part of half a century.

-“My people grew up with death around us and we knew what disasters could do to lives.
-Our children thankfully and hopefully will never know how it is to live in fear and hopelessness.
-And for that, I’m truly thankful to Britain for giving us a second home.

 See more: Crawley Town Community Foundation hosts Premier League Primary Stars tournaments, Crawley resident complains about ‘8ft wide hole’ in garden fence after thorn branches removed, Thomas Bennett Community College students compete in engineering challenge